beyond-the-cloud-dev/soql-lib/website/docs/examples/sharing-settings.md

 }
 ```

-More about Field-Level Security you can find in [here](../advanced-usage/sharing.md).
+More about Sharings you can find in [here](../advanced-usage/sharing.md).